ErikFerragut/hackattack/README.md

 Level of Effort: 2 or 3 times per month (2-4 hours each time) to get this done, starting in September after I've completed item 1.

+# Tidbits we may want to document

+1. your_accounts immediately does backdoors until it can't any more